The sociocultural analysis of the social construction, control and expression of the body in the context of physical activity.

 - This paper will explore a range of topics; some topics will be determined by class

-- Cultural embodiment, including age, gender, race, sexuality and ability
+- Cultural embodiment, including age, gender,weight, race, sexuality and ability

-- Contemporary representations of the body in everyday practices from gender, sexuality, emotions, illness and death
+- Contemporary representations of the body in everyday practices from gender, sexuality, size, emotions, illness and death

-- Group presentations that explore student identified contemporary bodily representations
+- Group presentations that explore student-identified topics of contemporary bodily representations

 - Teaching Arrangements

 - This paper will include both lectures and seminars.
-Student class participation is an expected component of this course.
+Student class participation is an expected component of this paper.

 - Graduate Attributes Emphasised